Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 The Monkey Tail Cactus does not require any hard pruning or cutting.

-When the cactus has grown too long, you can replant it in a bigger pot to prolong its life.
+When the plants have grown too long, you can replant them in a bigger pot to prolong their life.

 When separating the stems, you can cut off any dead or dying stems to make them look nicer.

-Just ensure you remove the dead parts as close to the base as possible, as rot can spread if you leave it attached to the rest of the plant.
+Just remove the dead parts as close to the base as possible, as rot can spread if you leave it attached to the rest of the plant.

 Pests and Diseases